AnthonissenBert/Notes/SlingshotDnD/Factions/Bouldermanes.md

 - all leonins

 **Goals and Ambitions**
-Making the world a better place.
+- Making the world a better place.
-Making sure that every person in the world have a same home
+- Making sure that every person in the world have a same home

 **Methods and Strategies:**
-round up all strong people, ally them
+- round up all strong people
+- ally themselves with carpenters, woodworkers, shipwrights all over the plane

 **Enemies and Opposition:**
-...
+None yet